JamesParsons/Interactive-Lab-Hub2/Lab 1/README.md

 Labs are due on Mondays.
 Make sure this page is linked to on your main class hub page.

 ## Part A. Plan

-To stage the interaction with your interactive device, think about:

-_Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?

-_Players:_ Who is involved in the interaction?
-Who else is there?
-If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
-Think through all the people who are in the setting.

-_Activity:_ What is happening between the actors?

-_Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

 \*\***Describe your setting, players, activity and goals here.**\*\*